Expect more monkeypox infections in NZ after Auckland case, expert warns

 Monkeypox is a virus that originates in wild animals like rodents and primates and sometimes jumps to people - mostly in central and west Africa, where the disease is endemic.

 Scientists first identified the disease in 1958 after two outbreaks of a "pox-like" disease in research monkeys.

 The first known human infection was in 1970, in a 9-year-old boy in Congo.

 Monkeypox belongs to the same virus family as smallpox but it has milder symptoms.

-In their statement tonight, the ministry said some smallpox vaccines can provide protection against the virus.
+The ministry said some smallpox vaccines can provide protection against the virus.

-The ministry is currently working with Pharmac to explore options for access to smallpox vaccines that can be used as part of the targeted prevention of spread of monkeypox in certain situations.
+The ministry is working with Pharmac to explore options for access to smallpox vaccines that can be used as part of the targeted prevention of spread of monkeypox in certain situations.
 Anti-viral drugs are also being developed.

 The first symptoms of monkeypox include one or more of the following: headache, acute onset of fever (>38.0C), chills, swollen lymph nodes, muscle and body aches, backache and tiredness.
 The characteristic rash, which typically looks similar to chickenpox, appears after a few days.